Krishnakanth23006762/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 5.Predict the regression for marks by using the representation of the graph.
 6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Divyadharshini A
+Developed by: B krishnakanth
-RegisterNumber:  212222240027
+RegisterNumber:  212223230109
 */
 import pandas as pd
 import numpy as np